-There are a few things you need to know before you start your business.
+There are a few things you should know before you start your business.
 First, apartments are typically easier to rent than commercial space.
-Second, each state has laws governing the rights and responsibilities of both landlords and tenants.
-Statutes may vary from one state to another, so check your state’s regulations.
-Before you sign any rental agreement, you will also need to know how to properly screen prospective tenants to make sure that the rights of each party are upheld and protected.
+Second, each state has laws governing the rights and responsibilities of landlords and tenants, so check your state’s regulations.
+Before you sign any rental agreement, know how to properly screen prospective tenants to make sure the rights of each party are upheld and protected.
 There are risks and you will likely encounter some speed bumps, but an apartment business can provide a stable income.
 So, get your apartment ready for the market now.

 4. Coaching Service

 Not long ago, there were only a handful of coaching firms in the United States.
 Today there are more than 2,200 and the coaching industry is worth more than $11 billion and still seeing strong growth.
 Americans have learned to appreciate the value of good insight and planning, particularly when it comes to major decisions involving their finances, career and personal matters.